laktek/punch-thirdparty-snippets-helper/README.md

-# Punch Thirdparty Snippets Helper
+# Punch Third Party Snippets Helper

-Collection of thirdparty snippets (Google Analytics, Disqus, Tweet Button & Web Font Loader), you can easily add to your Punch templates.
+Collection of third party snippets (Google Analytics, Disqus, Tweet Button & Web Font Loader), you can easily add to your Punch templates.

 ## How to Use